walberh96/willwitcher_OS/README.md

 ## License

 Willwitcher OS is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
-This means that the OS is free and open
+This means that the OS is free and open source.